RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Experiments

-We further applied and tested the proposed \textit{Gradient Guidance} in pre-trained text-based diffusion model i.e. Stable Diffusion v2-1\cite{Rombach_2022_CVPR} (SD).
-Following the state-of-the-art method HumanSD\cite{ju2023humansd}, we fine-tune the SD model on 0.2M text-image-pose pairs obtained from LAION-Human dataset\cite{ju2023humansd} and test it on validation set of Human-Art dataset\cite{ju2023human}.
-Specifically, we concatenated the noise and pose representation obtained from VAE encoder, and input these to text-conditioned U-Net for noise prediction at each step of denoising process.
-During training, we modified the $\epsilon_t$ with $\tilde{\epsilon_t}$ as per equation \ref{posecorr} with gradient guidance obtained from the pre-trained pose estimator HigherHRNet\cite{cheng2020higherhrnet}.
-The pose guided training loss for stable diffusion is given as:
+We further applied and tested the proposed \textit{Gradient Guidance} in the pre-trained text-based diffusion model, Stable Diffusion v2-1 (SD) \cite{Rombach_2022_CVPR}.
+We fine-tuned the SD model on 0.2M text-image-pose pairs obtained from the LAION-Human dataset \cite{ju2023humansd} and tested it on the validation set of the Human-Art dataset \cite{ju2023human}.
+Specifically, we concatenated the noise and pose representation obtained from the VAE encoder and input these to the text-conditioned U-Net for noise prediction at each step of the denoising process.
+During training, we modified $\epsilon_t$ to $\tilde{\epsilon_t}$ according to Equation \ref{posecorr} containing gradient guidance for predicted pose representation obtained from the pre-trained pose estimator HigherHRNet \cite{cheng2020higherhrnet}.
+The pose-guided training loss for stable diffusion is given as:

-where $z_0$ is the latent embedding of a sample $x_0$, c is the text (prompt) embedding of all the conditions involved in the generation, $\bar{\alpha}_t$, $\epsilon_\theta$ and $\epsilon$ is the same as that in vanilla diffusion models.
-Fig. \ref{fig:humasd} presents the qualitative comparison of pose (shown left for every image) guided image generation obtained from \textit{HumanSD} (shown in middle after target pose) and \textsc{RePoseSD} (shown right after image from HumanSD).
-We name our model \textsc{RePoseSD} which is obtained after fine-tuning with our proposed gradient guidance on SD model.
-Clearly, the images generated by our method shown better pose alignment, especially in the case when target pose comprises of multiple poses.
-For example, take the case of Jesus: our method is able to generate the correct pose of hands and legs of the other two persons.
-Similarly, the other cases like in dance: hand should be close to head, football: it should have opposite boys etc. Tab. \ref{tab:humanSD} shows the quantitative comparison of our method with HumanSD\cite{ju2023humansd}, which is the current state-of-the-art in current text-based pose guided generation.
-Our method outperforms in terms of all three image quality, pose accuracy and Text Consistency.
-The metrics is same as used in \cite{ju2023human}
+where $z_0$ is the latent embedding of a sample $x_0$, $c$ is the text (prompt) embedding, $\bar{\alpha}_t$, $\epsilon_\theta$ and $\epsilon$ is the same as that in vanilla diffusion models.
+Fig.\ref{fig:humasd} presents the qualitative comparison of pose-guided image generation obtained from \textit{HumanSD} (shown in the middle after the target pose) and \textsc{RePoseSD} (shown on the right after the image from HumanSD).
+We name our model \textsc{RePoseSD}, which is obtained after fine-tuning with our proposed gradient guidance on the SD model.
+Clearly, the images generated by our method show better pose alignment, especially in cases where the target pose comprises multiple poses.
+For example, consider the case of Jesus: our method is able to generate the correct pose of the hands and legs of the other two persons.
+Similarly, in other cases like dance, where the hand should be close to the head, and football, where the boys should have opposite poses, our method accurately captures these details.
+Tab.\ref{tab:humanSD} shows the quantitative comparison of our method with HumanSD \cite{ju2023humansd}, which is the current state-of-the-art in text-based pose-guided generation.
+Our method outperforms in terms of all three metrics: image quality, pose accuracy, and Text Consistency, using the same metrics as used in \cite{ju2023human}.